doorgan/sourceror/README.md

 successfully parse the new syntax for stepped ranges instead of raising a `SyntaxError`, but everything else should work as expected.

+## Goals of the library

+  * Be as close as possible to the standard Elixir AST.
+  * Make working with comments as simple as possible.
+  * No runtime dependencies, to simplify integration with other tools.

 ## Background

 There have been several attempts at source code manipulation in the Elixir